You don’t want to miss out on some of the great winter views of the valley just because it can be a bit chilly outside!

 Grab your toque, mittens, some extra layers, and bring your camera because some of the most beautiful scenic photos are taken when the snow blankets our local hills and mountains.

-Here are a few suggestions on where to hike to capture some of the best winter views of the Kelowna area.
+Whether you're a local looking to get out and explore now with your household, or looking for ideas for when it's time to travel again, here are a few suggestions on where to hike to capture some of the best winter views of the Kelowna area.
 Depending on how much snow is on the ground, you might want to consider packing a pair of snowshoes for your journey.